katielock92/CA-T1A3/README.md

     - *Purpose:* to allow us to use colours in our terminal application, making it easier for the user to operate given there is no GUI.
     - *URL:* https://pypi.org/project/colored/

+### **Testing and TDD**
+Another requirement of the application is that there are **at least TWO** tests.
+Ideally we should follow Test-Driven Development (TDD) and write these tests prior to coding the features, so this needs to be factored into our timeline and prioritisation.

+### **Timeline and Prioritisation**
+Due to a combination of the features's priority, complexity and relationship with other features, I plan to prioritise the initial development of features in the following order:
+1. *Main menu* - this serves as the main loop for 3 of the other features, but has no dependency on the registration/login feature being developed first.
+This feature is also the only feature not to include any file handling, so is a simple starting point to commence development.
+2. *User registration and login* - as the 3 remaining features rely on data captured or validated in this feature, we need this feature operational first before we can commence development on those.
+3. *Quiz* - this is the flagship feature of our application, and it would serve little purpose without it.
+The main menu and registration/login lay the foundations for the user experience, but it's important that the quiz itself is operational for our app to have purpose.
+4. *User's previous results* - this feature provides context and confirmation that the data writing from the quiz is working as expected, and allows the user to validate previous interactions with the app.
+It's prioritised below the other features as it is not as essential, though still beneficial.
+5. *Certified players* - this feature is prioritised last as it serves as a "nice to have" and would be beneficial if we have time, though is limited in scope while there is no server for our application.

+Now that the feature priorities have been established, a project management board can be set up.
+I have opted to use Trello due to my existing experience with it, along with the fact that the basic version is free.
+In addition to being included in the "Links" section, here is the URL of the Trello board for my project: https://trello.com/b/93Hv7cLh/t1a3-terminal-application-project-management

 ___